johnfitzy/Basic-Swift-Matrix-and-Vector-Library/README.md

-# COSC346Assignment
+# COSC346 Object Oriented Programing Assignment
-Swift matrix and vector library
+A Swift matrix and vector library
+By John Fitzgerld and Matt Barnes.